Flu Season in SLO County: What You Need to Know

 Author: Public Health Department

 Date: Wednesday, December 27, 2017 4:20 PM

-Flu season is underway in SLO County.
-Local healthcare providers are seeing an increased number of flu cases, and these numbers are expected to continue increasing.
+Flu season is underway in SLO County and local healthcare providers are seeing an increased number of flu cases.
 This makes it especially important to take steps to protect yourself and those around you.

 When is the flu season?

 The flu season generally begins in October or November, peaks between December and February, and can last as late as May.
-Currently in SLO County, the flu season is well underway.
-Local healthcare providers are seeing an increased number of flu cases, and these numbers are expected to continue increasing.
-Health officials believe the local flu season has not yet peaked.
+Currently in SLO County, the flu season is well underway and local healthcare providers are seeing an increased number of flu cases.
 This makes it especially important to take steps to protect yourself and those around you.

 I've heard this is going to be a bad year for the flu.
 Is that true in SLO County?

 Yes.
-Across SLO County, we're seeing more confirmed cases of the flu than usual, and more people are visiting the emergency room because of the flu.
+Across SLO County, we have seen more laboratory-confirmed cases of the flu than usual and, according to voluntary reports from hospitals, more people have visited the emergency room because of the flu.
 (Flu is not a reportable illness, so the Public Health Department does not track exact numbers of cases.)
 In reality, every year is a bad flu year for the people who get sick.